Does A Bike Trainer Damage Your Bike?

 Of course, you can try riding a pair of gloves to ensure the sweat doesn’t keep in contact with the handlebars.
 However, not everyone will be able to do this due to various reasons.

-If you want to keep the handlebars long-lasting without switching to carbon ones, you need to change the tape on them at least once a year.
+If you want to keep the handlebars long-lasting without switching to carbon ones, you must change the tape on them at least once a year.
 Even better if you can do that twice.
 Whenever you change the tapes, check for corrosion.

 To keep the bars corrosion-free, you can apply anti-seize compounds regularly.

-Finally, just get carbon handlebars if you don’t want to steer clear of corrosion.
+Finally, get carbon handlebars if you don’t want to avoid corrosion.
 You’ll have to spend some extra bucks, but it’ll definitely be worth it!

 Conclusion